M1-CHPS/glhpc/docs/lecture2.md

 ![Memory Hierarchy (https://www.geeksforgeeks.org/memory-hierarchy-design-and-its-characteristics/)](image/lecture2/memory-hierarchy.png){ width=100% }

-Note that GPU(s) also have their own separate memory !
+> Note that GPU(s) also have their own separate memory !

+## Memory Hierarchy

+RAM behaves as the main memory:

+- When doing computations on the CPU (or GPU), we **copy** the data from RAM to caches/registers.
+- Results are then **stored temporarily** in cache.
+- Finally, the data is written back to RAM.

+When modifying a file, the file is loaded from the disk to RAM and back.

 ## Memory Hierarchy